דלג לתוכן הראשי

 When you put all the evidence together, a fairly clear picture emerges.
 HMB works best when the muscle breakdown rate is high, and therefore it becomes relevant in four specific situations:

-- Untrained beginners: Those who have just started training and whose bodies are still experiencing significant muscle damage from each workout.
+• Untrained beginners: Those who have just started exercising and whose bodies are still experiencing significant muscle damage from each workout.

-- Aggressive caloric deficit: Dieting, cutting for a competition, or weight loss, situations where the body tends to break down muscle for energy.
+• Aggressive caloric deficit: Dieting, cutting for competition, or weight loss, situations where the body tends to break down muscle for energy.

-- Muscle preservation during hospitalization or immobilization: When you cannot train and muscle is at risk of atrophy, HMB may curb the loss.
+• Muscle preservation during hospitalization or immobilization: When you can't exercise and muscle is at risk of atrophy, HMB may curb the loss.

-Conversely, the audience that will almost not benefit from HMB is precisely the audience that buys it the most: experienced, healthy trainees consuming 1.6 to 2.2 grams of protein per kilogram of body weight.
+Conversely, the audience that will hardly benefit from HMB is exactly the audience that buys it the most: experienced, healthy trainees consuming 1.6 to 2.2 grams of protein per kilogram of body weight.
 If you are in this group, your money is better spent on quality protein, creatine, and sleep.

 Should You Start Taking HMB?